Cesky Krumlov Bohemia, Czech Republic Travel Guide

 Check local listings or the Tourist Information Center for information on current temporary exhibitions, concerts, or cultural events.

 Cesky Krumlov is a living historical site, with its entire urban fabric telling stories of centuries past.
-The preservation of its medieval and Renaissance core defines its main archaeological value.
+The preservation of its middle ages and Renaissance core defines its main archaeological value.

-No specific outdoor archaeological ruins exist separate from the main town structure.
+No specific outdoor archaeological ruins exist separate from the principal town structure.

 Explore the town's meticulously preserved urban landscape.